 - Organizational Skills: As with all types of medical assisting, being well organized is needed if you are going to work in the field of podiatry.
 Whether you work in a large podiatry clinic or a small practice, there are multiple things that must be juggled to help the practice run well.

-Podiatry medical assistants usually work in a podiatry practice or podiatry clinic.
+Podiatry medical assistants usually find jobs in a podiatry practice or podiatry clinic.
 Most podiatry practices operate during the day.
-Medical assistants in podiatry can expect to work daytime hours with possible weekend or evening hours based on the individual practice.
+Medical assistants in podiatry can expect to work daytime hours with possible weekend or evening hours based on individual practice.

-Medical assistants in podiatry may work in a general podiatry practice or a specialty practice, such as podiatry sports medicine, pediatric podiatry and diabetes complications.
-Working in a specific podiatry specialty, allows a medical assistant an even greater opportunity to become an expert in their niche.
+Medical assistants in podiatry may work in a general or specialty practice, such as podiatry sports medicine, pediatric podiatry, or diabetes complications.
+Working in a specific podiatry specialty allows a medical assistant an even greater opportunity to become an expert in their niche.

-The salary for a podiatry medical assistant varies based on how much experience they have, whether they hold a nationally recognized certification and their location.
-According to a survey by Simply Hired, podiatry medical assistants earned an average of $33,000 a year in 2014.
+The salary for a podiatry medical assistant varies based on how much experience they have, whether they hold a nationally recognized certification, and their location.
+According to Salary.com, podiatry medical assistants earn between $34,061 and $44,468 annually on average.

-The United Stated Bureau of Labor Statistics reports the median salary for all medical assistants in 2014 was about $29,500.
+The U.S. Bureau of Labor Statistics reports the median salary for all medical assistants in 2021 was just over $37,000.
 It appears working in a specialized area of medical assisting results in higher salaries, which makes sense since additional knowledge and skills are needed.

 It is difficult to state the demand specifically for podiatry medical assistants.
-But to get an idea, the demand for podiatrists is expected to grow by about 23 percent in the next ten years according to the United States Bureau of Labor Statistics.
-The increased incidences of obesity and diabetes along with an aging population is partly responsible for the need for podiatrists.
-Since the demand for podiatrists is expected to grow faster than the average for other occupations, it makes sense to think the need for medical assistants in podiatry will also increase.
+But to get an idea, the demand for medical assistants in general is expected to grow by about 16 percent in the next ten years, according to the Bureau of Labor Statistics.
+The increased incidences of obesity and diabetes along with an aging population is partly responsible for the need for podiatric care.